ferhatgec/elite/README.md

 # Fegeya Elitebuild

-## Small, powerful build system.
+## Small, powerful, work-in-progress build system.
 Written in Rust.

 ### Features:
  * No functions (all are built-ins)
+ * All variables are global
  * Cross-platform (say 'thank you' to rust's standard lib)
  * Different syntax.
  * Preprocessor.